tijmenb/design-system-community-resources/README.md

-# GOV.UK Design System Community Resources
+# [Unofficial] GOV.UK Design System Community Resources

+---
+# 🔥🆕 Update May 2021: You can [now find an officially maintained list of resources and tools](https://design-system.service.gov.uk/community/resources-and-tools) on the GOV.UK Design System site.
+If you can, add your thing there!
+---

-This is a collection of examples and tools built by the cross-government developer community to use the GOV.UK Design System and GOV.UK Frontend.
+This is an unofficial collection of examples and tools built by the cross-government developer community to use the GOV.UK Design System and GOV.UK Frontend.

-You may also be interested in other [resources to help digital teams working in the public sector](https://github.com/MatMoore/digital-service-resources).
+You may also be interested in other [resources to help digital teams working in the public sector](https://github.com/MatMoore/digital-service-resources#readme).

 This list is maintained by the community.
 Please [raise an issue or Pull Request](https://github.com/tijmenb/design-system-community-resources/issues/new) to add something.
+You can [now find an officially maintained list of resources and tools](https://design-system.service.gov.uk/community/resources-and-tools) on the GOV.UK Design System site

 ## Officially supported tools